franleplant/franleplant.com/README.md

 - `-p 8080:8000` maps host address `localhost:8080` to container address `{ip}:8000`

 Note that the app is running in 8000 inside

+## TODO
+- Use HTTPS
+- Redirect naked domain
+- Blog and more sections
+- Use a nice helvetica-like font